nouramhamdi/EsPsy/README.md

 ## User Roles and Authentication 👥
 🚀 The platform supports multiple user roles with distinct registration and management processes .
-✔️ Student: Can self-register via the sign-up form or using Google/Facebook/GitHub authentication.
+✔️ Student: Can self-register via the sign-up form or using Google authentication.
-✔️ Psychologist, Teacher, Associative Member: Accounts created and managed only by the Admin.
+✔️ Psychologist, Teacher, Student : Accounts created and managed only by the Admin.
 ✔️ Admin: Has full access to manage all users and platform settings.

 ## AI-Powered Depression Detection & Personalized Recommendations 🤖🧠
 <img align="right" width=200px height=200px alt="side_sticker" src="https://media.giphy.com/media/TEnXkcsHrP4YedChhA/giphy.gif" />

 ###### Depression Score Detection System:
 ✔️ We have implemented a machine learning-based model trained on a dedicated dataset to evaluate a student's mental health score based on their activity, responses, and tracked wellbeing data.
+This model is specifically designed to detect students' stress and depression levels and recommend personalized solutions based on their mental health status.

 ###### Dataset Utilization:
 ✔️ Our model is trained using a curated dataset that reflects common symptoms and behavioral indicators of stress, ensuring accurate and data-driven assessment.